writethedocs/www/docs/conf/prague/2018/sponsors/prospectus.rst

 * **SUNDAY**: The swag tables are available during the Writing Day, if you want to put out swag items early.

 * **MONDAY**: Doors open at 9am, so we recommend arriving around this time to get the most interaction with attendees.
-This is the official start of the conference, when sponsors tables will need to be staffed.
+This is the official start of the conference.
 The conference will run until around 5pm.

 * **TUESDAY**: The Job Fair will be in the morning, setup will start 30 minutes before the job fair starts.
 Sponsor tear down in the main hall will be 4pm on Tuesday.
 That will be the end of the conference, so feel free to book travel home that evening.